ecn310/course-project-zipcentercrime/Reproducibility Package/ArcGIS_Reproducability.md

 # ArcGIS Reproducability Document
+We used the ArcGISPro application to layer both 2017 datasets and geocode their locations.
+Using the coordinates (longitude and latitude variables) of each point, we created two new variables:
 ### Step 1.
 - Download 911 Call [data](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Data%20by%20year/911%20call%20data%20by%20year/2017_911_call_data_access.md) for 2017.
 - Download Treatment Center [data](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Data%20by%20year/Treatment%20center%20data%20by%20year/2017_treatment_center_data.dta) for 2017.